MetaMask/metamask-docs/snaps/features/notifications.md

 Create a notification by calling [`snap_notify`](../reference/snaps-api.md#snap_notify), which takes a notification `type` and `message`.
-Specify `type: "inApp"` to display the notification in the MetaMask UI, and `type: "native"` to display the notification in the user's browser.
+Specify `type: "inApp"` to display the notification in the MetaMask UI, or `type: "native"` to display the notification in the user's OS.

 :::note
 We recommend using `type: "inApp"` because there's no guarantee that native notifications are